Foundation Degree in Science in Counselling Theory and Practice

 You seek a qualification that supports further study, in psychology or counselling, and you are genuinely interested in counselling as a future career.
 Alternatively you are required to use counselling skills, autonomously, in your current profession.

 You must have completed a Level 3 Certificate in Counselling to apply.
 You will also need to supply the names of two referees, one from an academic source.
 Every applicant is invited to an interview to assess their suitability for the course.
-At interview, you will need to declare and discuss previous convictions, reprimands, cautions or final warnings.
+At the interview, you will need to declare and discuss previous convictions, reprimands, cautions or final warnings.
 A satisfactory DBS will need to be obtained to enable you to undertake your placement, which is a requirement of the course.

 Entry requirements include passes at GCSE for English and Maths at grade 4 or above however equivalent qualifications and/or work experience will be taken into consideration.
-Applicants without GCSEs will be required to complete initial assessments and may wish to consider the part-time GCSE courses that the college offers both during the evening and daytime.
+Applicants without GCSEs will be required to complete initial assessments and may wish to consider the part-time GCSE courses that the college offers both during the evening and daytime

 What does the course involve?